tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

     1. Select an empty cell in the Xsheet/Timeline.

-    2. Click the **Save Settings** button in the bottom bar of the Cleanup Settings window.
+    2. Click the **Save Settings** button in the bottom bar of the Cleanup Settings panel.

     3. In the browser that opens choose for the CLN file a location and name, and click the **Save** button.